Back to Blog

 1. Direct Cardiovascular Protection

-GLP-1 receptors aren't just found in the pancreas—they're also present in the heart and blood vessels.
+GLP-1 receptors aren't only in the pancreas.
+They're also in the heart and blood vessels.
 When activated, these receptors:

 • Reduce inflammation in blood vessel walls, a key driver of atherosclerosis